MislavJaksic/Knowledge-Repository/Technology/Analytics/ApacheDruid/README.md

 ## [Apache Druid](https://druid.apache.org/)

-Apache Druid is a data warehouse, timeseries database and logsearch system.
+Apache Druid is a data warehouse, timeseries database and a search engine.